oxyplot/oxyplot.github.io/index.md

 ### Features

 OxyPlot contains many different types of axes and series.
-And if you need some functionality that is not included in the library, you can always create a derived class and override the rendering implementation.
+If you need some functionality that is not included in the library, you can also create a derived class and override the rendering implementation.

 The plots can be exported to file formats like [png], [pdf] and [svg].